best-kerosene-heaters-reviews-amazon-top-10

 Q3.Are Kerosene Heaters Safe to Use indoors?

-Yes if you use it and maintain it properly.
+Answer: Yes, if you use it and maintain it properly.
 We would always recommend that you ventilate a room by opening a window a little for safety reasons.

 Q4.Are Kerosene Heaters safe to breathe?